CleverCodeCravers/LocalNetAppChat/README.md

 - Available for Windows, Linux and macOS
 - Easy to use
-- Direct Communication between apps
+- Adds a few simple entry points / command line tools that enable network communication between a group of hosts and sub applications.
-- Ability to execute and run tasks between your local apps through command line
+- Ability to execute and run tasks between your local apps through command line over the network
 - Encrypted communication
 - and more